RHQOnline/DL2-PAKFile-Utility/README.md

 **Q2: Why not opt for a better compression algorithm?**<br>
 **A2: This application originally used LZMA compression, which works great, but is unfortunately unsupported by `C-Engine`.
 It appears the current compression method, the default zip compression method of deflation, is the only functioning method of compressing .pak files.**<br><br>
 **Q3: Why is this flagging as a virus on my PC?
 Help!**<br>
-**A3: First and foremost: this is patched in every version post-v0.3.9.
+**A3: First and foremost: this was patched in version 0.4.9.
 This issue was due to `pyinstaller`, the application's .exe build tool.
 Many users have used `pyinstaller` to make malware and things such as Discord token stealers, so most applications built with `pyinstaller` flag as a virus simply by association (the traces `pyinstaller`'s bootloader leaves on the file makes it identifiable, so malware build on `pyinstaller` will cause apps that aren't malware but that are built with `pyinstaller` to SEEM like malware).**

 # Roadmap
 This is a loose outline of what is in the future for the DL2 PAKFile Utility!